christopherkobayashi/tapclean/docs/designing_new_scanners.md

 Introduction
 ------------
-To be fully aware of what's going on here, we need to make a step back and point out what loader designers had to bear in mind before writing their own loader.
+To be fully aware of what's going on here, we need to take a step back and point out what loader designers had to bear in mind before writing their own loader.

 Basically, to encode data on a sequential medium, the following things have to be provided: